-- 2.11.1 There are a number of techniques, which could be employed over a short period of time: Acknowledgement Marking Often only a tick/initial is appropriate to record achievement and it suggests that the main objective of the lesson was met.
-Sampling Over a period of time, for example, half a term, specific pieces of work are selected for in- depth marking, self or peer assessment and random sampling.
-Comment Only Feedback Time is provided for students to make improvements on their actual work after comment only feedback is given. - 2.11.2 Marking is done, preferably with green pen, for all pieces of work or groupings of work from each session.
-A marking feedback sheet should be used for each lesson.
-The student should be involved in dialogue in the process of marking work, were possible, to identify their successes and their next steps.
+- 2.11.1 There are a number of techniques, which could be employed over a short period of time: Acknowledgement Marking - Often only a tick/initial is appropriate to record achievement and it suggests that the main objective of the lesson was met.
+Sampling - Over a period, say half a term, specific pieces of work are selected for in- depth marking, self or peer assessment and random sampling.
+Comment Only Feedback - Time is provided for students to make improvements on their actual work after comment only feedback is given. - 2.11.2 Marking is done, preferably with green pen, for all pieces of work or groupings of work from each session.
+A marking sheet should be used for each lesson.
+The student should be involved in dialogue in the process of marking work, were possible, via 'WWW' and 'EBI'.
 If the student declines to contribute/ comment for these sections, teachers can write comments on these as they deem appropriate.
 Teachers will use the following symbols to represent the level of support given to the student in completing the piece of work: I = independent work; S = with some support; S©= with support/copied - 2.11.3 Student targets are reflected in marking comments to promote whole school effort in working towards the specified goals that are set for the young person to aspire to.